The Feast of the Exaltation of the Holy Cross in Jerusalem

 How is the feast celebrated in Jerusalem?

-* The Christian Quarter where you can see the Church of the Holy Sepulchre and the scenic Muristan Square from the bell tower of the Lutheran Kirche of the Redeemer.
+The Christian Quarter, where you can see the Church of the Holy Sepulchre and the scenic Muristan Square from the bell tower of the Lutheran Kirche of the Redeemer.

 How important is the actual Holy Cross?

-Christian tradition holds great importance to the actual cross that our Lord Jesus was crucified on.
-First, the cross itself has been considered a holy relic of impassable importance to the Christian faith.
-Some traditions hold that the cross itself was made of wood hewn from the Tree of Knowledge in the Garden of Eden, thereby connecting the original sin of Adam and Eve with the ultimate sin of crucifixion of Christ the Savior.
-Whatever its origins, the cross was apparently discarded into a rubbish heap on Golgotha, where it lay for nearly three centuries until being found through divine inspiration with the guidance of Saint Helena.
+Whatever its origins, the cross was apparently discarded into a rubbish heap on Golgotha, where it lay for nearly three centuries until being found through divine inspiration under the guidance of Saint Helena.
 The cross was divided into several portions and sent to different places of the Byzantine Christian world, with the largest segment remaining in the Holy City.
-From that point on, venerating the cross became a central component of pilgrimage in Jerusalem.
-Pilgrims entering the Holy Sepuchre, the basilica complex which included Golgotha and the tomb of Christ, would ascend to Golgotha to venerate the cross.
-Eventually, the cross needed to be concealed as pilgrims became to gnaw off portions of the cross while kissing it, as a means to keep portions of it for themselves!
+From that moment on, the veneration of the cross became a central part of pilgrimage to Jerusalem.
+Pilgrims entering the Holy Sepulchre, the basilica complex containing Golgotha and the tomb of Christ, would ascend to Golgotha to venerate it.
+In time, the cross had to be concealed, for pilgrims had begun to bite small pieces away as they kissed it, hoping to keep a portion of the Holy Cross for themselves.

 Why is the feast important?

-We, the Bethlehem Handicrafts’ team, are so proud to put the Holy Land in your hand by giving you a variety of the best and the most outstanding original Bethlehem’s olive wood carvings with the best quality made in the Holy Land.
+We at Bethlehem Handicrafts are proud to put the Holy Land in your hand by giving you the finest original Bethlehem olive wood carvings, crafted with care in the Holy Land.

 Made by Christian Hands.
 Loved by Christian Hearts.